DenimRod/sigma/README.md

 # sigma
 is a SIGnature MAker for ganyMED, a medical software suite.
 It is based on LibreOffice, Basic, python, PHP and the Ionic Framework.

-The Architecture can be described as following:
+The architecture can be described as following:

 1. ganyClient (ganyMED -> LibreOffice + Basic and Python Macros)
 2. Server (PHP)
 3. ionicClient (Ionic)

 ## Installation
-1. Clone the Repository
+1. Clone the repository
 2. Install the necessary node_modules (npm install)
 3. Run the app (ionic serve)

+**Server**

+Create a new subdirectory sigma/yourName for every instance using sigma individually.

 **ionicClient**

+Edit the config object im home.ts to point to the correct server URL.
-Package the App and send it to your Device.
+Then package the app and send it to your device.

-**Server**

-Create a new subdirectory sigma/... for every instance using sigma individually.

 **ganyClient**

-Move to the "non_ionic" folder and adapt all the Paths in

-* macros.py
-* the Basic Scripts inside KD_Sigma_v**.odt
+Copy the `sigma_vorlage.odt` file plus the `sigma_files` directory.

-so that they match the Location on the Client and point to the correct server directory.
+Edit the `config.json` to point to the correct server URL.

-Then run `python packmacros.py sigma_vorlage.odt macros.py` to insert the python macros into the .odt file.

-Now you can Copy the .odt File and include it as a form in ganyMED.
+Now you're ready to go - adapt the .odt file to your demands and import it as a form in ganyMED.